Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 #### ACP

-Connect to the Cloud Entity admin page on `https://acp.<domain-name>/app/default/admin/`.
+Connect to the Cloudentity admin page on `https://acp.<domain-name>/app/default/admin/`.

 1. Select workspace **openbanking_brasil**.
 2. Click **Settings** on the left panel.